febuiles/google_unchrome/README.md

 Google Unchrome
 ====
-Gets rid of all the bullshit in the Google Search page.
+This Google Chrome extension gets rid of all the bullshit in the Google Search page.

 Before
 ---